-Investment in smart building technology is making major inroads in commercial real estate around the world.
-While companies worldwide spent $5.5 billion on smart buildings in 2012, that number pales in comparison to the $18.1 billion expenditure projected by 2017, according to a report by IDC Energy Insights.
-So, why are commercial real estate owners investing so heavily in smart buildings?
+Investment in smart building technology has made major inroads in commercial real estate around the world.
+While companies worldwide spent $6.3 billion on smart buildings in 2014, that number pales in comparison to the $17.4 billion expenditure projected by 2019.

-The answer to that is “yes.”
-While many commercial real estate owners may balk at the initial cost of converting an existing building into a smart building, on average, those initial expenditures can be recouped within one to three years, through increased energy savings and maintenance efficiencies.
+The initial cost of converting an existing building into a smart building can often be recouped within one to three years.
+Increased energy savings and maintenance efficiencies can produce outsized benefits.

-Cloud technology makes smart buildings even more financially feasible by providing a centralized management system where facilities professionals can access information from multiple properties in real-time from anywhere at any time.
-The consolidation of previously disparate systems and streamlining the management process considerably.
+Cloud technology makes smart buildings even more financially feasible by providing a centralized management system.
+Facilities professionals can easily access information from multiple properties in real-time from anywhere at any time.
+The consolidation of previously disparate systems will streamline the management process considerably.

 Smart Buildings = Big Benefits

-Other than energy savings and streamlined facilities management, there are many additional benefits that make investing in smart technology represents a wise choice for a variety of reasons.
+Many additional benefits exist beyond energy savings and streamlined facilities management.
+Investing in smart technology represents a wise choice for a variety of reasons.
 Here are just a few to consider:

-- Increasing numbers of tenants find smart buildings to be attractive, which translates into higher than average rents, lower vacancy rates, and improved tenant satisfaction overall.
+- Increasing numbers of tenants find smart buildings attractive, which translates into higher than average rents, lower vacancy rates, and improved tenant satisfaction overall.
 For example, Indoor Air Quality (IAQ) Has Become a New Digital Reality in CRE.

-- Real-time monitoring allows facilities managers an up-to-the-minute understanding of building performance.
+- Real-time monitoring allows facilities managers an up-to-the-minute understanding of asset operation and building performance.
 When problems arise, they can be dealt with quickly, saving both time and money.
+Moreover, the real-time data provides insights to predictive maintenance.
+For example, cloud-based IoT solutions can connect you to your critical HVAC assets.

-Smart building technology enables management of energy, water, and air quality.
-In addition, HVAC and lighting operations can be monitored and adjusted, as needed, to optimize overall system performance.
-By measuring even minute changes in any essential systems, early detection of maintenance issues allows facilities professionals to handle problems before they spiral out of control.
-This responsive maintenance reduces overall equipment costs by significantly lengthening the lifespan of necessary building infrastructure.
+- By measuring even minute changes in any essential system, early detection of maintenance issues allows facilities professionals to handle problems before they spiral out of control.
+This predictive maintenance reduces overall equipment costs by significantly lengthening the lifespan of critical building infrastructure.

 Where to Start

-With a wide variety of technologies available, you can likely find something to fit your budget while still optimizing the performance of your property.
-If you would like some guidance about the process, please feel free to contact us.
-We help commercial real estate owners every day to find smart solutions that work.
+With a wide variety of technologies available, you can find something to fit your budget, while still optimizing the performance of your property.